 - ProofKeys (applicable only for hosts implementing proof key validation)

 In addition to checking the WOPI validation results, Microsoft will do some manual validation of scenarios that cannot currently be tested using the WOPI validator.
-You should follow the steps in the testing guide and fully test these scenarios prior to starting the ‘go live’ process.
+You should follow the steps in the testing guide and fully test these scenarios prior to starting the launch process.

 In order to enable your WOPI host to use Office Online’s production environment, Microsoft will perform some manual validation of your WOPI implementation and Office Online integration.
 This requires that you provide Microsoft test accounts that they can use to test your integration.

-The provided test accounts must be able to test your Office Online integration.
+The provided test accounts must be able to test your Office Online integration, including multi-user co-authoring and any optional Office Online features (Editing binary document formats, for example).
 In addition, you must provide a way for Microsoft to access the WOPI Validation application using these test accounts.